-I'll teach your team online, using several sessions over weeks to fit around their work.
-I provide videos and other materials for study before a session, and follow-up materials after the session for those who wish to go deeper.
-For a group of 5-15 people, I charge £2000 for 6 x 1-hour group sessions, £3800 for 12 x 1-hour group sessions.
-Prices exclude VAT.
+I'll teach your team online, working with them for a series of sessions over weeks, timed to fit around their work, and allowing the team to develop ideas and practices of their own, and to review them with me as we progress.
+I provide videos and other materials for study before a session, and follow-up materials after the session for those who wish to go further.
+Class size 5-15 people.

-Unfold answers - mainly older andswers for on-site workshops...
+Unfold answers - mainly older answers for on-site workshops...

 - Do you still do in-person workshops?

 Sure.
-Do you?
+Do you do onsite workshops?
 Circumstances may mean we can't plan as easily as we might.
 Let's talk.